Skip to main content

 4. The parent included on the FAFSA could change.

 For dependent students with separated parents, the parent providing the most financial support must be included on the new FAFSA.
 For many students, this will align with the previous requirement of including the custodial parent – the parent living with the student.
+Use FSA’s resources to help students determine who their contributors are on the FAFSA.

 5. There are significant terminology changes.